-For best results, we recommend working up to stretch target of 40%.
+For best results, we recommend working up to a stretch target of 40% protein or more.
 As you can see in the chart below from our analysis of data from Optimisers, not many people can sustain a protein intake of greater than 40% for long.

 As you consume less energy from carbs and fat your body will be forced to use up the excess glucose in your blood and then your body fat.

 If you are consuming more than 40% protein and not hungry, you don’t really need to eat more of anything (including protein).

 “Rabbit starvation” happens to very lean people if they only have lean protein foods with minimum fat.
 They can’t get enough energy to sustain high levels of body fat.
 However, for most of us who have plenty of body fat to burn, this is not going to be an issue!